Optimization-based Causal Estimation from Heterogenous Environments: Related work

+The connections in \Cref{eq:v1,eq:linear-gaussian,eq:linear-bernoulli} reveal that IRM regularization implicitly imposes a first order condition based on the directional derivative with the direction $\alphav$, which offers an explanation to the mechanism behind \gls{IRM}v1.
+Lemma~\ref{lem:opt1} and \Cref{eq:v1,eq:linear-gaussian,eq:linear-bernoulli} can prove that, for linear Gaussian or Bernoulli models, the causal coefficient $\betav$ is a minimizer of the IRM regularization for one environment.
+The data from multiple environments narrow down the optima set to the causal coefficient under the invariance assumption.
+The additional empirical risk term in the IRMv1 objective plays the role of further regularization by encouraging the solutions with high predictive performance.

-The connection also illustrates the sub-optimality of the \gls{IRM}v1 objective.
-The invariant regularization term, rewritten as the inner product between the gradient and parameter vectors, only considers a single feasible direction for the constrained optimization problem \Cref{eq:constrained}, among all feasible directions that form a $(p-|S|)$-dimensional linear space.
+The connection also illustrates the sub-optimality of the IRM regularization.
+Geometrically, the IRM regularization, rewritten as the inner product between the gradient and parameter vectors, only considers a single feasible direction $\betav$ for the constrained optimization problem \Cref{eq:constrained}.
+In contrast, CoCo finds the optimum across all the feasible directions that form a $(p-|S|)$ dimensional space $\mathcal{U}$.
+The spectrum in \Cref{eq:general} shows that the objective of CoCo corresponds to the finest partition, imposing the strongest constraint, and has the smallest optima set.
+Algebraically, we have $p \norm{\nabla R(\alphav) \circ \alphav}^2_2 \geq (\ip{\nabla R(\alphav)}{\alphav})^2 $ by the Cauchy–Schwarz inequality.
+The inequality indicates that IRMv1 potentially minimizes a loose lower bound.
+The following proposition shows that the CoCo objective is guaranteed to have a better identification result than the IRM regularization.

-The spectrum between \gls{CoCO} and the invariant regularization term, as shown in \Cref{eq:general}, tells that the finer the partition is, the smaller the optima set of \Cref{eq:general} becomes.
-This means, among all conditions in the form of \Cref{eq:general}, the one given by \gls{CoCO} as \Cref{eq:v2} is the strongest, and the one given by \gls{IRM}v1 as \Cref{eq:v1} is the weakest.
-Since the ultimate goal is to identify the causal coefficient, we adopt the strong condition that gives a small set of solutions in each environment.
-For a single environment, the minimizer of weak condition \Cref{eq:v1} satisfies one equality constraint given by the inner product, whereas the minimizer of strong condition \Cref{eq:v2} satisfies $p$ constraints, where $p$ is the number of coefficients.
-A large number of constraints reduces the number of solutions that can satisfy them all.
-Therefore CoCo can identify the causal coefficients with fewer environments than \gls{IRM}v1.

-Because of an excessive number of solutions of the invariant regularization term, \gls{IRM}v1 puts a high requirement on the number of environments and the sufficiency of heterogeneity, especially for high-dimensional problems.
-In practice, there can be multiple parameters that minimize the \gls{IRM}v1 objective, including that of non-causal models.
-By simulations in \Cref{sec:experiment}, we will show that optimizing the \gls{IRM}v1 objective may fail to produce robust predictions, especially when the outcome is generated neither from Linear-Gaussian nor Linear-Bernoulli models.
-Similar failure modes of IRMv1 are studied in cases of a two-bit model \citep{kamath2021does} and a nonlinear classification model \citep{rosenfeld2020risks}.

-In \Cref{sec:example}, we provide a concrete example to illustrate how CoCo finds the causal coefficients.
-We analytically compute the solution(s) of CoCo, IRMv1, and ERM for this example; the solutions are visualized in \Cref{fig:exp_irm}.

-Finally, we note that adding any general condition in \Cref{eq:general} to the strong condition of \Cref{eq:v2} does not change the optima set, whereas it may improve the smoothness of the optimization landscape in practice.